Azam Khan, Shivpal skip SP MLAs' meet ahead of UP Assembly session | Politics

 However, Khan was seen visiting the district jail in Rampur with his son Abdullah Azam to meet his supporters lodged there in various cases.

-Earlier, people close to Khan had accused the party chief of ignoring him and the Muslim community, sparking speculations of a rift in the party.
+People close to Khan had earlier accused the party chief of ignoring him and the Muslim community, sparking speculations of a rift in the party.

 Rumours about Azam Khan's unhappiness with the Samajwadi Party leadership were bolstered when he did not meet party MLA Ravidas Mehrotra in jail but a day later met Congress leader Pramod Krishnam there.

+However, Khan on Sunday said he is a ''poor person'' without any base and does not have any reason for being upset. ''I am a man without any base, so where will the basis for resentment come from?
+I am a poor person now and live in a bylane.
+I am a poor person who lives in such a congested lane that not even a single four-wheeler could enter it,'' he told reporters in Rampur.

+Earlier in the day, Samajwadi Party MLA Ravidas Mehrotra said Khan could not attend the meeting due some health issues.

 ''Both Azam Khan and his son Abdullah will be attending the session tomorrow.
-Azam will sit on left of Akhilesh Yadav and raise issues,'' Ravidas Mehrotra said on Sunday, adding that the senior leader could not attend the meeting due to health reasons.
+Azam will sit on the left of Akhilesh Yadav and raise issues,'' he said.

-He said Khan will first take oath and then attend the Assembly session on Monday.

 About the absence of Shivpal, Mehrotra said, ''Though he won on the SP election symbol, he is the head of a party.
 Earlier also, he had not attended a meeting.''
-At the meeting, Akhilesh Yadav gave tips to the party legislators and asked them to raise issues of public interest.
+At the meeting, Akhilesh Yadav asked party MLAs to raise issues of public interest.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)